chuongnb/chuongnb/README.md

 # 👋 Hi there

 - 🔭 I’m HO CHUONG
-- 🌱 Student at Ho Chi Minh City Industrial University
+- 🌱 Student at Industrial University of Ho Chi Minh City

 # 🛠 Languages and Tools